James G. Birney: Liberty Party

 Birney is pictured here at the conference in 1840 in a large group painting.
 The figure to the left is John Beaumont (another abolitionist delegate).

 With the American Anti-Slavery Society's schism in 1840, he resigned his position over disagreements on the role of women's rights to the anti-slavery campaign.
 Also in that year, the Liberty Party, a newly formed political party whose only aim was abolition, nominated Birney for president.
 Accurately predicting he would not win, he instead went as a delegate to the World Anti-Slavery Convention in London.
 The convention named him a vice-president and spread his writings throughout the United Kingdom.
 When he came back, the Liberty Party made use of his legal expertise in their efforts to defend blacks and fugitive slaves.
 They chose him as their candidate again in the 1844 presidential election with a campaign designed to draw votes away from the Whig Party candidate Henry Clay.
-In the New York election, Birney achieved 15,812 votes after Clay lost to the Democrat James K. Polk by only 5,106 votes; if Clay had won this state he would have achieved a majority in the Electoral College and won the election.
+In the New York election, Birney achieved 15,812 votes after Clay lost to the Democrat James K. Polk by only 5,106 votes; if Clay had won this state he would have achieved a majority in the Electoral College and won the election and so James K Polk became the 11th president of the United States instead of Henry Clay.